Growing Deeper (TAAP Method)

-3. Meditate: Next, meditate on your chosen text, seeking application to your personal life.
-To meditate means to prayerfully think and visualize ways you wish to change, accepting the fact that change is often very difficult.
+3. Application: End with a quiet time of meditation on God's Word, seeking application to your personal life.
+Meditation means prayerfully thinking and visualizing ways you wish to change, accepting the fact that change is often very difficult.
 This devotional Bible study method encourages you to take specific steps in following God's principles of self-acceptance, honesty, accountability, love, and forgiveness.
 Remember the goal of all Bible study is character change--not external conformity, but a changed heart that ultimately brings peace and deep abiding joy.
-Use the TAAP method (see below) in your notebook.
+Use the TAAP steps in your journal.

-A = Analysis: Write your observations about God's original message to the author of the book.
+Analysis: Write your observations about the purpose and meaning of the message to the original audience.

 Write out what you hear God saying to you today and how it applies to your personal life and relationships.
 Ask: